Abhijithethyx/Abhijithethyx/README.md

 - 👋 Hi, I’m @Abhijithethyx
 - 👀 I’m interested in ...
 ETHICAL HACKING
-- 🌱 I’m currently learning ...IN 10TH STD
+- 🌱 I’m currently IN HIGH SCHOOL
-- 💞️ I’m looking to collaborate on ...nothing
+- MALAYALI HERE
+- REQUST ME FOR ANY KINDS OF SOFTWARES
 - 📫 How to reach me ...kerala

 <!---